quickbrownfox319/quickbrownfox319.github.io/_posts/2019-11-08-Homelab-setup.md

 My current homelab is still a work in progress, but you can separate it into two groups: the virtualized and software side, and the hardware side.

 ### Hardware
 Current hardware is a combination of salvaged and newly purchased.
 If you look online, you'd be surprised how cheap enterprise hardware can be.
-For now, my setup is home/small business level, but it'd be nice to one day have a rack server with the the likes of a Dell R740 running in it.
+For now, my setup is home/small business level, but it'd be nice to one day have a rack server with a Dell R740 running in it.

   * Unifi Edgerouter X - Router and firewall.
   * Unifi UAP Pro - WiFi AP for wireless clients.